Our Mission and Method

 - Sensory Integration

 At HTS, we utilize technology in innovative ways to provide our students with an exceptional inclusive education and to help each of our students attain his/her personal goals.
+Developing 21st century skills such as communication, technology proficiency and information and media literacy that will help students succeed today is a primary goal for all students.

 Assistive Technology (AT): According to the Technology-Related Assistance for Individuals with Disabilities Act of 1988 (Public Law 100-407), Assistive Technology (AT) includes any item, piece of equipment, or product system, whether acquired commercially, off-the-shelf, modified or customized, that is used to increase, maintain, or improve functional capabilities of individuals with disabilities.
 Assistive Technology Service is any service that directly assists an individual with a disability in the selection, acquisition, or use of an assistive technology device. (from Assistive Technology for Children with Autism, Written by Susan Stokes).